plantybot/pitch/README.md

 #### AI

 We need to create intents (stories) in Wit.ai (or LEX) for each of the intents we come up with.
 Then we need to connect that to the flask app.

 A [tutorial](https://github.com/joeycharlesworth/Autonomyx-bot/wiki/Wit.Ai-Tutorital) on Wit.ai

-#### Microsoft Bot Framework

-We have to write POST/GET endpoints in flask for botframework and the app to be connected.
-Here is something I worked on previously, (its easier to explain with my code) https://github.com/joeycharlesworth/Autonomyx-bot/blob/master/app.py

 ### Hardware prototyping - Raspberry Pi

 ![RPi](https://upload.wikimedia.org/wikipedia/commons/thumb/c/ca/Raspberry_Pi_B%2B_rev_1.2.svg/2000px-Raspberry_Pi_B%2B_rev_1.2.svg.png)

 We intend to develop a ROS based solution on Raspberry Pi for automating the desired, intended aquaponics system on our PlantyBot.
 The higher level architecture of the system is depicted in the following diagram.

 ![sysArch](images/highlevelarch.jpg?raw=true "System Architecture")